film42/pghost/README.md

 - Better logging.
 - Handle message when replication slot is dropped.
 - Update the seq on the destination table so auto-increment will work.
-- Allow keyset pagination to be serialized and load for performance.

 ### License